-For users who have a selected subscriptions turned off on their device, they will not receive the push note alert, however they will still see the message in their messages tab.
+For users who have a selected subscription turned off on their device, they will not receive the push note alert, however they will still see the message in their messages tab.

-When user groups are enabled you can send push notes to an exact number of members.
+When Groups are enabled you can send push notes to specific groups or users in a group.

 When selecting one or multiple groups from the group dropdown you will see the users in those groups are auto selected in the user selection.